SK-EID/MID/README.md

     <td colspan="1" class="confluenceTd"><span>language</span></td>
     <td colspan="1" class="confluenceTd">string</td>
     <td colspan="1" class="confluenceTd">+</td>
     <td colspan="1" class="confluenceTd"><span>Language for user dialog in mobile phone.
 3-letters capitalized acronyms are used.
-Possible values: EST, ENG, RUS, LIT.</span></td>
+Possible values: EST, ENG, RUS, LIT.
+    NB!
+If you use language="LIT" to send to Estonian number (+372...) or you use language="EST" to send to Lithuanian number (+370...) then internally language is replaced with "ENG".
+    </span></td>
 </tr>

 <tr>
     <td colspan="1" class="confluenceTd"><span>displayText</span></td>
     <td colspan="1" class="confluenceTd">string</td>
     <td colspan="1" class="confluenceTd"></td>
     <td colspan="1" class="confluenceTd"><span>Text displayed in addition to relyingPartyName and Verification Code before asking authentication PIN.
-Maximum length is 40 bytes that is either 20 or 40 characters depending on the encoding - see displayTextFormat. </span></td>
+Maximum length is 40 bytes that is either 20 or 40 characters depending on the encoding - see displayTextFormat.
+    If you set displayTextFormat="GSM-7" then all characters not beloning to this alphabet are replaced with spaces.
+    </span></td>
 </tr>

 <tr>